 To alert viewers that the presentation contains CUI:

-When a spreadsheet contains CUI, it should provide warnings to potential viewers.
-Some options include:
+When a spreadsheet contains CUI, it should provide warnings to viewers.
+Some options include using:

-All new policies and forms containing CUI must be marked IAW DODI 5200.48.
-As policy and forms are eligible or require updating, all legacy markings (For Official Use Only, FOUO; U//FOUO; etc.) must be removed.
+All new policies and forms containing CUI must be marked IAW DODI 5200.48, Section 3.2.
+As policies and forms are eligible or require updating, all legacy markings (For Official Use Only, FOUO; U//FOUO; etc.) must be removed.
+Per policy, DOD legacy material will not be required to be re-marked or redacted while it remains under DOD control or is accessed online and downloaded for use within DOD.
 The items must be reviewed to determine if they meet the threshold for qualifying as CUI.
 If so, they need to be revised to include the new CUI marking requirements.

-Viewers must be made aware of the presence of CUI using a method readily apparent.
-For IT systems containing CUI.
+For IT systems containing CUI, viewers must be made aware of the presence of CUI using a method readily apparent.
 IT Systems may have user access agreements and/or banners on each screen IAW DOD CIO information systems policies.

 No individual may have access to CUI information unless it is determined he or she has an authorized, lawful government purpose.
-CUI information may be disseminated within the DOD Components and between DOD Component officials and DOD contractors, consultants, and grantees to conduct official business for the DOD, provided dissemination is consistent with controls imposed by a distribution statement or limited dissemination controls (LDC).
+CUI information may be disseminated within DOD Components, between DOD Component officials and DOD contractors, consultants, and grantees to conduct official business for DOD-provided dissemination is consistent with controls imposed by a distribution statement or limited dissemination controls (LDCs).

 CUI designated information may be disseminated to a foreign recipient in order to conduct official business for the DOD, provided the dissemination has been approved by a disclosure authority in accordance with DODI 5200.48, Paragraph 3.4.c and the CUI is appropriately marked as releasable to the intended foreign recipient.